rclone/rclone/MANUAL.md

       --webdav-vendor string                         Name of the Webdav site/service/software you are using --yandex-client-id string                      Yandex Client Id
       --yandex-client-secret string                  Yandex Client Secret
+      --yandex-encoding MultiEncoder                 This sets the encoding for the backend. (default Slash,Del,Ctl,InvalidUtf8,Dot)
       --yandex-unlink                                Remove existing public link to file/folder with link command rather than creating.
 ```